maddenp/iotaa/README.md

 - A task may be instantiated in statements before the statement `yield`ing it to `iotaa`, but note that control will pass to it immediately.
 For example, a task might have, instead of the statement `yield foo(x)`, the separate statements `foo_assets = foo(x)` (first) and `yield foo` (later).
 In this case, control would be passed to `foo` (and potentially to a tree of tasks it requires) immediately upon evaluation of the expression `foo(x)`.
 This should be fine semantically, but be aware of the order of execution it implies.
 - For its dry-run mode to work correctly, `iotaa` assumes that no statements that change external state execute before the final `yield` statement in a task-function's body.
 - Tasks are cached and only executed once in the lifetime of the Python interpreter, so it is currently assumed that `iotaa` or an application embedding it will be invoked repeatedly (or, in happy cases, just once) to complete all tasks, with the Python interpreter exiting and restarting with each invocation.
 Support could be added to clear cached tasks to support applications that would run workflows repeatedly inside the same interpreter invocation.
 NB: Caching requires all arguments to task functions to be hashable.
 - Currently, `iotaa` is single-threaded, so it truly is "one thing after another".
-Concurrency for execution of mutually independent tasks could be added, but presumably requirement relationships would still exist between some tasks, so partial ordering and serialization would usually still exist.
+Concurrency for execution of mutually independent tasks could be added, but presumably requirement relationships would still exist between some tasks, so partial ordering and serialization would persist.
 - Currently, `iotaa` relies on Python's root logger.
 Support could be added for optional alternative use of a logger supplied by an application.

 ## Demo